 Food, Oil & Grease (FOG) Prevention

-Food Preparation Facilities
+Food Preparation Facility Requirements

 Food preparation facilities such as restaurants, cafeterias, and institutions are required to have grease traps that are properly designed and maintained to prevent the flow of food, oil, and grease wastes resulting from food preparation activities from flowing into the City’s sewer system.
 A grease trap permit must be obtained from the City's building official prior to initiation of food preparation operations.